Language of Bargaining: Predicting Negotiation Outcomes

 Another notable observation is that buyer-only bargaining acts are more predictive.
 To better make sense of this observation, Table~\ref{tab:lr_acts_buyer_coefs} shows important features when predicting only with buyer \act unigrams and bigrams.
-Most notably, \textit{new offers} and \textit{pushes} followed by \textit{comparisons} consistently appear as two of the most influential features predictive of seller wins.
+Most notably, \textit{new offers} and \textit{pushes} followed by \textit{comparisons} consistently appear as two of the most influential features predictive of buyer wins.

 We present an example excerpt in Table \ref{tab:exs_c_p_1} to illustrate such sequences.
 In this case, the comparison is serving the role of justifying the buyer's new offer of \$218,000.
-This scenario often occurs the first time that a comparison is made by either party: It provides the seller the opportunity to provide counter-evidence in favor of dismissing or devaluing the buyer's offer.
-Tying an offer to a rationalization based on extrinsic evidence is ineffective for the buyer since its relative importance may be debated and new evidence may be introduced to weaken the effect of the buyer's argument.
-This conclusion complements the finding that, in contrast to the buyer, the seller is advantaged when discussing details of the property, as evidenced by the LIWC feature ``s2-space''.
+This scenario often occurs the first time that a comparison is made by either party: It puts the seller in a position to defend their offer and provide counter-evidence in favor of dismissing the buyer's offer.
+Notably, the buyer remains clear and focused in their comparison to other comparable houses.
+In contrast, when the seller responds, they invoke small details to attempt to justify their original price.
+This defensive and overly complex response weakens their bargaining position because the relative importance of these minute details may be debated and new evidence may be introduced by the buyer to further discount the seller's position.
+This conclusion complements the finding that, in contrast to the seller, the buyer is advantaged when the seller discusses details of the property, as evidenced by the LIWC feature ``s2-space''.

 \paragraph{Further Evaluation. } As an additional experiment, we train a logistic regression model on the \textsc{CraigslistBargain} dataset (\citealp{he2018decoupling}) and test it on our dataset.
 We include seller and buyer text, and use the same text encoding procedure described in \secref{sec:exp_setup}.
 In the \textsc{CraigslistBargain} dataset, the seller asking price is considered to be the seller's private value for the item being sold and the buyer's private value is separately specified.
 We consider the negotiation to be a seller win if the agreed price is higher than the midpoint between the two private values and a buyer win otherwise.
 Despite \textsc{CraigslistBargain} having a significantly larger training dataset, the maximum test accuracy across all 10 fractions of our negotiations dataset is 54\%, whereas we achieve a maximum of 60\% accuracy when we train and test on our dataset.
 This experiment underscores the distinctiveness of our dataset and suggests that it may contain relevant linguistic differences to other datasets within the bargaining domain.